Mental Health Facilities San Bernardino, CA

 Victor Community Support Services San Bernardino

-Victor Community Support Services San Bernardino is a mental health facility in San Bernardino, CA, located at 1908 Business Center Drive, Suite 220, in the 92408 zip code.
+Victor Community Support Services San Bernardino is a mental health treatment center in San Bernardino, California, located at 1908 Business Center Drive, Suite 220, part of the 92408 zip code.
 Victor Community Support Services San Bernardino provides outpatient treatment.
-Victor Community Support Services San Bernardino provides couples/family therapy, cognitive behavioral therapy and individual psychotherapy to children / adolescents and young adults.
-Victor Community Support Services San Bernardino also supports people with trauma, children/adolescents with serious emotional disturbance and people with PTSD.
-Some other services available at Victor Community Support Services San Bernardino include psychosocial rehabilitation services, intensive case management and case management.
+Victor Community Support Services San Bernardino also offers behavior modification, group therapy and trauma therapy to young adults and children / adolescents.
+Victor Community Support Services San Bernardino supports transitional age young adults, people with PTSD and people with trauma.
+Victor Community Support Services San Bernardino also provides psychosocial rehabilitation services, suicide prevention services and family psychoeducation.

 County Of San Bernardino Dbh Mesa Counseling - 3.6 miles from San Bernardino, CA

 County Of San Bernardino Dbh Mesa Counseling is a mental health clinic in Rialto, CA, located at 850 East Foothill Boulevard, in the 92376 zip code.
 County Of San Bernardino Dbh Mesa Counseling provides telemedicine/telehealth and outpatient treatment.
-County Of San Bernardino Dbh Mesa Counseling offers trauma therapy, group therapy and couples/family therapy to seniors 65 or older, adults and children / adolescents.
-County Of San Bernardino Dbh Mesa Counseling also supports people with trauma, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
+County Of San Bernardino Dbh Mesa Counseling offers cognitive behavioral therapy, group therapy and psychotropic medication to young adults, adults and children / adolescents.
+County Of San Bernardino Dbh Mesa Counseling also supports LGBT, people requiring dual diagnosis treatment and people with trauma.
 More services at County Of San Bernardino Dbh Mesa Counseling include case management, intensive case management and psychosocial rehabilitation services.

 Arrowhead Regional Medical Center Behavioral Health - 4.0 miles from San Bernardino, CA

 Arrowhead Regional Medical Center Behavioral Health is a mental health center in Colton, California, located at 400 North Pepper Avenue, 92324 zip code.
 Arrowhead Regional Medical Center Behavioral Health provides hospital inpatient treatment.
-Arrowhead Regional Medical Center Behavioral Health offers group therapy, trauma therapy and couples/family therapy to adults and young adults.
+Arrowhead Regional Medical Center Behavioral Health offers group therapy, couples/family therapy and cognitive behavioral therapy to young adults and adults.
 Arrowhead Regional Medical Center Behavioral Health also supports people with serious mental illness.
-More services available at Arrowhead Regional Medical Center Behavioral Health include illness management and recovery, chronic disease/illness management and integrated primary care services.
+More services available at Arrowhead Regional Medical Center Behavioral Health include case management, illness management and recovery and vocational rehabilitation services.

 Va Loma Linda Ambulatory Care Center - 4.4 miles from San Bernardino, CA

 Va Loma Linda Ambulatory Care Center is a mental health treatment center in Redlands, CA, located at 26001 Redlands Boulevard, 92373 zip code area.
 Va Loma Linda Ambulatory Care Center provides telemedicine/telehealth and outpatient treatment.
-Va Loma Linda Ambulatory Care Center offers behavior modification, individual psychotherapy and group therapy to adults, young adults and seniors 65 or older.
-Va Loma Linda Ambulatory Care Center also supports people with traumatic brain injury, people with PTSD and seniors or older adults.
-Additional services at Va Loma Linda Ambulatory Care Center consist of family psychoeducation, assertive community treatment and case management.
+Va Loma Linda Ambulatory Care Center offers activity therapy, psychotropic medication and group therapy to seniors 65 or older, young adults and adults.
+Va Loma Linda Ambulatory Care Center also supports people with traumatic brain injury, LGBT and people with trauma.
+Additional services at Va Loma Linda Ambulatory Care Center consist of integrated primary care services, case management and assertive community treatment.

 Va Loma Linda Healthcare System Mental Health (116a) - 4.5 miles from San Bernardino, CA

 Va Loma Linda Healthcare System Mental Health 116a is a mental health clinic in Loma Linda, California, located at 11201 Benton Street, 92357.
-Va Loma Linda Healthcare System Mental Health 116a offers telemedicine/telehealth, outpatient treatment and hospital inpatient treatment.
-Va Loma Linda Healthcare System Mental Health 116a provides cognitive behavioral therapy, individual psychotherapy and behavior modification to young adults, adults and seniors 65 or older.
-Va Loma Linda Healthcare System Mental Health 116a also supports people requiring dual diagnosis treatment, veterans and clients referred from the court/judicial system.
-Some other services provided by Va Loma Linda Healthcare System Mental Health 116a include case management, suicide prevention services and diet and exercise counseling.
+Va Loma Linda Healthcare System Mental Health 116a offers outpatient treatment, telemedicine/telehealth and hospital inpatient treatment.
+Va Loma Linda Healthcare System Mental Health 116a provides individual psychotherapy, group therapy and couples/family therapy to seniors 65 or older, adults and young adults.
+Va Loma Linda Healthcare System Mental Health 116a also supports veterans, clients referred from the court/judicial system and people requiring dual diagnosis treatment.
+Some other services provided by Va Loma Linda Healthcare System Mental Health 116a include housing services, vocational rehabilitation services and family psychoeducation.

 Benchmark Transitions - 5.1 miles from San Bernardino, CA

 Benchmark Transitions is a mental health facility in Redlands, CA, located at 1971 Essex Court, in the 92373 zip code.
-Benchmark Transitions provides residential treatment, outpatient treatment and partial hospitalization/day treatment.
-Benchmark Transitions provides behavior modification, group therapy and dialectical behavior therapy to young adults.
-Benchmark Transitions also supports people with serious mental illness, clients referred from the court/judicial system and people requiring dual diagnosis treatment.
-Some other services available at Benchmark Transitions include case management, supported employment and family psychoeducation.
+Benchmark Transitions provides telemedicine/telehealth, residential treatment and outpatient treatment.
+Benchmark Transitions provides cognitive behavioral therapy, integrated dual diagnosis disorder treatment and psychotropic medication to young adults.
+Benchmark Transitions also supports military families, people with HIV or AIDS and people with traumatic brain injury.
+Some other services available at Benchmark Transitions include integrated primary care services, case management and diet and exercise counseling.

 Loma Linda University Behavioral Medicine Center - 5.9 miles from San Bernardino, CA

 Loma Linda University Behavioral Medicine Center is one of mental health facilities in Redlands, California, located at 1710 Barton Road, 92373 zip code.
-Loma Linda University Behavioral Medicine Center provides hospital inpatient treatment, outpatient treatment and partial hospitalization/day treatment.
-Loma Linda University Behavioral Medicine Center provides activity therapy, individual psychotherapy and cognitive behavioral therapy to children / adolescents, adults and young adults.
-Loma Linda University Behavioral Medicine Center also supports people with trauma, children/adolescents with serious emotional disturbance and patients with eating disorders.
+Loma Linda University Behavioral Medicine Center provides outpatient treatment, hospital inpatient treatment and partial hospitalization/day treatment.
+Loma Linda University Behavioral Medicine Center provides behavior modification, psychotropic medication and dialectical behavior therapy to children / adolescents, young adults and seniors 65 or older.
+Loma Linda University Behavioral Medicine Center also supports children/adolescents with serious emotional disturbance, patients with eating disorders and people with serious mental illness.
 Additional services provided at Loma Linda University Behavioral Medicine Center include suicide prevention services.

 Redlands Community Hospital - 6.8 miles from San Bernardino, CA

 Redlands Community Hospital is a mental health clinic in Redlands, CA, located at 350 Terracina Boulevard, 92373 zip code area.
-Redlands Community Hospital provides outpatient treatment, hospital inpatient treatment and partial hospitalization/day treatment.
-Redlands Community Hospital offers cognitive behavioral therapy, couples/family therapy and behavior modification to adults, seniors 65 or older and young adults.
-Additional services offered at Redlands Community Hospital include education services, psychosocial rehabilitation services and family psychoeducation.
+Redlands Community Hospital provides hospital inpatient treatment, outpatient treatment and partial hospitalization/day treatment.
+Redlands Community Hospital offers behavior modification, group therapy and psychotropic medication to seniors 65 or older, adults and young adults.
+Additional services offered at Redlands Community Hospital include psychosocial rehabilitation services, education services and diet and exercise counseling.

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.